 Develops and applies high resolution spectroscopic and quantum theoretic tools to study the structure, dynamics, and chemical reactivity of molecular species relevant to hydrocarbon combustion.

 Participates in international collaborations including Low Energy Neutrino Spectroscopy (LENS), "SNO+", the Daya Bay neutrino experiment, and the long-baseline neutrino experiment (LBNE)

 Works to understand the underlying physical processes that determine the products and yield of chemical transformations relevant to energy-related chemistry on catalytic and nanostructured surfaces.

-The Chemistry Department is part of Brookhaven National Laboratory's Energy Sciences Directorate.
+The Chemistry Division is part of Brookhaven National Laboratory's Energy & Photon Sciences Directorate.